cuelang/cuelang.org/content/en/docs/concepts/logic.md

 there is a _unique_ instance of both elements that subsumes all other elements that are an instance of both elements.
 This is called the greatest lower bound, or meet.
-Now let's imagine we could define a lattice, for say, all configurations, schemas and data.
+Now let's imagine we could define a lattice for, say, all configurations, schemas and data.
-In that case, we could always unambiguously merge two such configurations independent of order.
+In that case, we could always unambiguously merge two such configurations independently of order.
 This is exactly what CUE does!